 26 years old and still skateboarding – it boggles my mind sometimes.
 Most of my friends that I grew up skating with haven’t touched a board in years, but after 16 years of skateboarding I’ve never been able to put it down.
 I’ve had my moments of thinking my time may be up, but there has always been something in me that won’t let me actually commit to it.

-After many months of rebuilding, uncertainty, and speculation, God has finally brought me back to a place where I feel like I am using skateboarding for a good purpose again.
+After many months of uncertainty, and speculation, God has finally brought me back to a place where I feel like I am using skateboarding for a good purpose again.
 I’m filming regularly again, spending a lot of time at skateparks getting to know people, and doing skate demos with Embassador (even booking a bit of my own that has caused me to make a little money from skateboarding).
 Paul says in Philippians 1:6, “I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.”
 This verse essentially sums up this whole journey.
 Even in my running and confusion, thinking I knew what I needed and what was best for me, God never left me or gave up on me.
 God has placed me in a position where I can use skateboarding to bring glory and honor to Him, and even when I tried to run away from it He was there guiding me back to it.
 Our God is so good, it took some gnarly life circumstances for me to really see that, and I’m sure I’ll see it even more as I get older and go through more things in life.
-In closing, “Taste and see that the Lord is good” (Psalm 34:8).